Sir Henry Lynch, 1st Baronet

 Sir Henry Lynch, 1st Baronet (died 1635) was an Irish baronet, knight, lawyer, and land agent (i.e. estate manager).
-Lynch was among the first of his family to become a lawyer, and several of his younger sons followed him into this profession, as did, under his influence, Patrick D'Arcy, Richard Martyn, and Geoffrey Browne and many of the later generations of the Tribes of Galway.
+Lynch was among the first of his family to become a lawyer, and several of his younger sons followed him into this profession, as did, under his influence, Patrick D'Arcy, Richard Martyn, and Geoffrey Browne as well as many of the later generations of the Tribes of Galway.

 Birth and origins

 Henry was born the eldest of the 12 sons of Nicholas FitzStephen Lynch.
 His father was mayor of Galway 1584–1585.
 Henry was a great-grandson of Mayor Arthur Lynch (died 1539).
 His father's family was one of the 14 merchant families known as the Tribes of Galway.
 Nothing seems to be known about his mother.

 Marriage and children

-In or after 1603 Henry Lynch married Elizabeth, the daughter of Richard Martyn and the widow of James D'Arcy.
+In or after 1603 Henry Lynch married Elizabeth, daughter of Richard Martyn and widow of James D'Arcy.
 This made him the stepfather of Patrick D'Arcy.

 Henry and Elizabeth had three sons: